 iPhone has a software setting to add profile photos for contacts.
 When enabled, it brings a full-screen photo caller ID in the background of the screen for incoming calls.
-However, at times iPhone puts the image of the contact in a small circle at the top-right corner of the screen.
-Some say that the contact images turn thumbnails when you don’t have the original picture in Photos app, and if iCloud sync is not enabled.
+However, at times the image of the contact in iPhone appears as a small circle at the top-right corner of the screen.
+Some say that the contact images turn thumbnails when you don’t have the original picture in Photos app, and if iCloud sync is not ON.
 A few others blame the size of the image file and its dimensions that doesn’t fit the iPhone display.
 This post explores the methods to fix this issue.

 As I said earlier, occasionally iPhone displays a thumbnail image in caller screen, instead of the full-size photo we set in the Contacts app.
 The exact cause of this issue is unclear.
 If I share my experience, I had this problem with caller ID photos coming inside a circle when I did a restore for my iPhone from an old iCloud backup.
 It seems different versions of iOS and iPhone models handle it differently.
 Nevertheless, let me explain all I know to make your iPhone contact photos appear full screen on iOS 12.